AmirCM/network_project/README.md

   * Ensure that the NumPy module is installed when using PyCharm IDE (done by running "pip install numpy" in command line).
   * Open two command windows
   * Navigate to the directory where the python scripts and bmp file are stored.
-  * Run the Receiver_Phase3.py first in one window, then run Sender_Phase3.py in the other window.
+  * Run the Receiver_Phase4.py first in one window, then run Sender_Phase4.py in the other window.
   * Option 1: The command is as follows the -p can be changed (0~1)
-    * python Receiver_Phase3.py -o 1 -p 0.0
+    * python Receiver_Phase4.py -o 1 -p 0.0
-    * python Sender_Phase3.py -o 1 -p 0.0
+    * python Sender_Phase4.py -o 1 -p 0.0
   * Option 2: The command is as follows the -p can be changed (0~1)
-    * python Receiver_Phase3.py -o 2 -p 0.01
+    * python Receiver_Phase4.py -o 2 -p 0.01
-    * python Sender_Phase3.py -o 2
+    * python Sender_Phase4.py -o 2 -p 0.0
   * Option 3: The command is as follows the -p can be changed (0~1)
-    * python Receiver_Phase3.py -o 3
+    * python Receiver_Phase4.py -o 3 -p 0.0
-    * python Sender_Phase3.py -o 3 -p 0.01
+    * python Sender_Phase4.py -o 3 -p 0.01
   * Option 4: The command is as follows the -p can be changed (0~1)
-    * python Receiver_Phase3.py -o 4
+    * python Receiver_Phase4.py -o 4 -p 0.0
-    * python Sender_Phase3.py -o 4 -p 0.01
+    * python Sender_Phase4.py -o 4 -p 0.01
   * Option 5: The command is as follows the -p can be changed (0~1)
-    * python Receiver_Phase3.py -o 5 -p 0.01
+    * python Receiver_Phase4.py -o 5 -p 0.01
-    * python Sender_Phase3.py -o 5
+    * python Sender_Phase4.py -o 5 -p 0.0
   * Once the BMP file has been transferred between the client and server it will be saved in the directory folder.
   * Note: BMP file should be 799 KB and should be named "select_me.bmp" and each packet contains 1024 bytes of data